BakerJr1904/NameEmailManipulationNotebook/README.md

 Looking at pandas.core.series.Series type.<br/>
 Looking at the length of the emails.<br/>
 Creating a function to change (uppercase) the emails.<br/>
-Finding the length of each column, and the shortest string in each column.<br/>
+Finding the length of each column.<br/>
+Finding the shortest string in each column with min and lambda.<br/>
+changing the values in the database to length of the string.<br/>